...

 The Bean in Chicago was closed off when we were there on our Chicago family vacation

 Just a short walk over to another section of the park, you’ll come to Maggie Daley Park.
 If you have young kids with you on your Chicago family vacation, this is a great addition to your itinerary.
-The park area has several playgrounds that are so much fun for the kids.
+The park area features a large play garden with climbing structures and splash pads designed for children, making it a highlight for families.
 The play structures vary for different ages and all of the kids in our group (ages 4-11) had a blast.
+Both Millennium Park and Maggie Daley Park are especially lively and enjoyable during the summer months, with outdoor activities and events.

 The Game Room